metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Steps to take**:

-You could add these people to a group (or create a new group) that has permissions to view the table.
+Add these people to a group (or create a new group) that has permissions to view the table.

 ### Has an administrator hidden fields in the table?